ACP 142: SMTP & STANAG 4406 Messaging for HF Radio and other Constrained Networks

 - ACP 142 transfers all have a priority.
 Higher priority packets are always sent first by ACP 142.
 This means that a higher priority message will naturally "overtake" a lower priority message that is partially transmitted.

 The details are more complex, but the essence of how ACP 142 works is quite straightforward.
 It can be seen that ACP 142 provides the core EMCON and multicast functionality needed.

-STANAG 4406 Annex E defines a flexible compression layer for use with ACP 142.
+STANAG 4406 Annex E defines a flexible compression layer for use with ACP 142, which is also used by MULE.
 Compression is vital for constrained networks.
 This format provides: